svofski/lepetomane-ringard/README.md

 ## About this project

 A never ending search of a simple chiptune synthesizer design that could have existed back in the 1980s.
-This design departs from the 80s tech available to hobbyists somewhat, but it's not an FPGA fantasy chiptune and it's supposed to make noises using some real chips, even though I have the luxury of using some of the modern tech and tools.
+This design departs from the tech available to hobbyists in the 80s, but it's not too out there either.

 ### Description in broad strokes